Savings Calculator

 Mistakes to Avoid ⚠️

-1. Using simple interest instead of compound interest - drastically underestimates growth.
+1. Using simple interest instead of compound interest — this significantly underestimates long-term growth.

 Practical Applications📊

-2. Compare high-yield savings accounts (HYSA) to maximize your rate of return.
+2. Compare high-yield savings accounts (HYSA) against traditional accounts to find the highest effective APY.

-3. Estimate long-term retirement contributions and expected interest gains.
+3. Estimate long-term retirement contributions and total interest earned over 20 to 30 years.

 Questions and Answers